 - A member of the design team records the design flaw or design ideas.

 The designers use the results of the walkthrough to improve their design.

 Spencer [The streamlined cognitive walkthrough method, working around constraints encountered in a software development company, in SIGCHI’00] working at Microsoft found that there was problems with the standard cognitive walkthrough.
-The benefits, the number of discovered usability problems, was not worth the time spent in the walkthrough, typically many hours.
+The benefits in terms of the number of discovered usability problems was not worth the time spent in the walkthrough, typically many hours.
 Also analyzing all the paper work generated by answering the four questions was time consuming.
 Lengthy design discussions would occur during the walkthrough and the designers would become defensive.
 (I have also observed these problems during our walkthrough.)

 The two questions:

 - Will the user know what to do at this step?